borispovod/crypti-dapps-docs/MessagingDappTutorial.md

 As you can see, we've now created a table named **asset_messages**, set a **tm** alias for it, and created two fields:

-  * **message** - Message field to store messages data as a hexi-decimal encoded string.
+  * **message** - Message field to store messages data as a hexadecimal encoded string.
   * **transactionId** - Required for all table fields.
 A unique identifier linking to each transaction.

 Next, we need to save and read the data from our database: